Enderkries2011/EnderClient/README.md

 Also The mods are safe to use (there is a chance it gets flagged on https://isthisarat.com/)

 The Staff Of the Discord All Use EnderClient so dont worry its safe.

+# Installation
+Youtube Video: Soon

+# Download
+It Should be In the releases Tab.
+(Addons will also get added to releases) The client comes in a zip file Follow Installation if u dont know how to install.